 6. Optimize your social media profiles to attract ideal sales leads.

 If you have a social media profile, you need to keep it up to date.
-Keeping your LinkedIn, Twitter, Instagram or other social media profile current helps you bring in more sales leads.
+Keeping your LinkedIn, Twitter, Instagram and other social media profiles current helps you bring in more sales leads.
 The goal is to attract the attention of buyers and make it easier to connect.

 - Twitter: In addition to your title and a link to your company’s account, include a professional profile photo, a link to your LinkedIn account and relevant hashtags that would matter to your target audience.
 Follow Twitter profiles in your industry and those of potential sales leads.
 Retweet and comment to keep your account active.